I've tried to keep configuring Octopress fairly simple and you'll probably only ever change the

 These third party integrations are already set up for you.
 Simply fill in the configurations and they'll be added to your site.

 - Github - List your github repositories in the sidebar

-- Twitter - Setup a sidebar twitter feed, follow button, and tweet button (for sharing posts and pages).
+- Twitter - Add a button for sharing of posts and pages on Twitter

 - Google Plus One - Setup sharing for posts and pages on Google's plus one network.

 - Pinboard - Share your recent Pinboard bookmarks in the sidebar.

 - Delicious - Share your recent Delicious bookmarks in the sidebar.